ItayPodhajcer/ipfs-add-folder/README.md

 # IPFS Add Folder

-Recursively upload a folder to IPFS.
+Recursively adds a folder to IPFS.

 ## Usage